July Birthstone

 How do I tell if a ruby gemstone is real?

 Check for natural inclusions under a 10x loupe; a ruby with no inclusions at all is usually synthetic or another red stone.
 Real rubies scratch quartz, and fine Burmese material often fluoresces red under long-wave UV.
-For any stone over one carat, a an independent gemological lab, or a reputable lab lab report is the most reliable confirmation.
+For any stone over one carat, a report from GIA or another independent gemological laboratory (such as AGL or Gubelin) is the most reliable confirmation.

 How much does a real ruby gemstone cost?